SlayHorizon/godot-project-structure-template/README.md

 This template is a starting point for organising a Godot Project.
 Use it as inspiration and adapt it to your preferences and needs.

-I created this template because I wanted a resource to share with people who asked me about structuring Godot projects., but most examples I found were either too specific or simply mirrored Unity’s scenes/scripts split, which I find less practical for Godot due to duplication.
+I created this template because I wanted a resource to share with people who asked me about structuring Godot projects, but most examples I found were either too specific or simply mirrored Unity’s scenes/scripts split, which I find less practical for Godot due to duplication.
 So here it is.

 ## Principles

 This project structure is based on a few principles that tend to scale well:

-- Group related logic together
+- Group related topics together.
 - Separate raw assets from Godot-specific files.
 - Keep structure shallow unless depth improves clarity.
 - Favor consistency across naming, file layout, and behavior.